 That same blend is also used in the other burger, the Bacon Blue ($12 with fries), which I tried on the second visit.
 Beefwise, this was the same in all aspects: as-requested doneness, decent crusting and seasoning, gentle grind, rampant juice flow and mild beef flavor.

-Folded-over Bibb lettuce proved formidable (and ultimately removeable) on visit 1 and tamer on visit 2.
+Folded-over Bibb lettuce proved formidable (and ultimately removeable) on visit 1, tamer on visit 2 and formidable again on visit 3.
 Tomato was decent but not really noteworthy.

 A thick blanket of aged Grafton cheddar on visit 1 was slightly sharp, a little tart and melted nicely but not to the point of runny.
 As for a condiment, there is none and none is really needed with all that juiciness.